Pre-Built EHR Components Reduce Development Cost

 As said in the introduction, not all features are pre-built for saving costs, and need to know which are those features.
 In EHR there are many essential features that are standard across all specialities and healthcare settings.
 And this is where reducing EHR development cost with pre-built EHR components.

-- Authentication, Role-Based Access, & Audit Logging: This is the foundational features for every EHR and role-based permissions, authentication, and detailed audit trails are mandatory and standard.
-With the pre-built components you have features already aligned with healthcare standards, thoroughly tested, and save costs of QA testing.
+- Authentication, Role-Based Access, & Audit Logging: These are the foundational features for every EHR, and role-based permissions, authentication, and detailed audit trails are mandatory and standard.
+With the pre-built components, you have features already aligned with healthcare standards, thoroughly tested, and save on the costs of QA testing.
 These components reduce risk and speed up compliance readiness.

-- Scheduling, Notifications, & Core Workflow Modules: For the EHR another workflows that are standard and not much different are scheduling and notification.
-While the specialty-specific workflow differ the mechanism for scheduling and alerts remain constant.
-With pre-built components you can avoid building entire logic again, as you can customize without redesigning entire infrastructure.
+- Scheduling, Notifications, & Core Workflow Modules: For the EHR, other workflows that are standard and not much different are scheduling and notifications.
+While the specialty-specific workflow differs, the mechanism for scheduling and alerts remains constant.
+With pre-built components, you can avoid building entire logic again, as you can customize without redesigning the entire infrastructure.
 This approach reduces UI development while keeping workflows adaptable.

-- Compliance, Security, & Reporting Framework: Another point where pre-built components is compliance, security, and reporting features.
-As when the components are built they are aligned with logic with logging, monitoring, and audit support standards.
-These frameworks reduce the complexity of compliance and helps teams avoid costly compliance gaps, without impacting reporting customization.
+- Compliance, Security, & Reporting Framework: Another point where pre-built components are compliance, security, and reporting features.
+When the components are built, they are aligned with logic, logging, monitoring, and audit support standards.
+These frameworks reduce the complexity of compliance and help teams avoid costly compliance gaps, without impacting reporting customization.

 In short, by using cost reducing components in EHR in these areas you can lower the EHR software development costs significantly without compromising scalability, flexibility, security, and control.